Napaea dioica L.

 Because N. dioica has no close relatives, it should not be confused with any other species.
-It is a large, robust plant, often standing 2 m (6.5 ft.) tall with several flowering stems.
+It is a large robust plant, often standing 2 m (6.5 ft.) tall with several flowering stems.
 Flowers are white, dioecious, and arranged in a panicle with 5 petals and 5 sepals.
 Fruits are depressed-globular in shape, eventually separating into many one-seeded indehiscent locules.
 Palmate leaves are diagnostic and are alternate on the stem.
 Lower leaves are quite large and have 9 pointed lobes and short hairs on the lower surface.

-Most populations of this species in Minnesota are located on stream banks and floodplains in the valleys of small- to medium-sized streams.
+Most populations of this species in Minnesota are located on stream banks, floodplains, and terrace forests in the valleys of small- to medium-sized streams.
 Napaea dioica may occur in full sun, under a canopy of trees in full shade, or in partial shade in canopy openings.
 Plants growing in full shade do not appear to be as robust as plants growing in only partial shade.
 Commonly associated species include Angelica atropurpurea (angelica), Silphium perfoliatum var. perfoliatum (cup plant), and Rudbeckia laciniata var. laciniata (tall coneflower).
-Populations often extend several miles or more along river segments but these linear metapopulations consist of scattered patches and individuals.
+Populations often extend several miles or more along river segments, but these linear metapopulations consist of scattered patches and individuals.
 Occupied riverbank segments often share a common geology related to the underlying bedrock.
 In the Root River drainage of Fillmore and Olmsted counties, meta-populations extend sporadically up to 48-64 km (30-40 mi.), where the streams cut through a set of bedrock strata dominated by the Galena Group, Prairie du Chien Group, and St. Lawrence and Franconia Formations.
 Populations end rather abruptly near the Houston County line, where the valleys become quite broad as the river cuts into the Ironton and Galesville Sandstones.
-All habitats are likely to be flooded in spring, but would be only moist by mid-summer (Smith 1989).
+All habitats are likely to be flooded in spring, but would be only moist by mid-summer.

 Biology / Life History